Legal

 5. Subject Matter of Processing

-EvalFlow processes Personal Data to provide a performance management platform that may include functionality for employee feedback, performance reviews, goals, OKRs, one-on-one meetings, recognition, employee profiles, pulse surveys, analytics, AI-assisted workflows, integrations, notifications, reporting, and related HR/performance-management processes.
+The subject matter of processing is the provision of the EvalFlow Service to Customer, including a performance management platform with functionality for employee feedback, performance reviews, goals, OKRs, one-on-one meetings, recognition, employee profiles, pulse surveys, analytics, AI-assisted workflows, integrations, notifications, reporting, and related HR and performance-management processes.

 6. Duration of Processing

-EvalFlow will process Personal Data for the duration of the Agreement and for any additional period necessary to:
+EvalFlow will process Personal Data for the duration of the Agreement and for any additional period necessary to provide the Service; complete deletion, export, or transition activities; comply with legal obligations; maintain security and backup integrity; resolve disputes; enforce agreements; or establish, exercise, or defend legal claims.

 7. Nature and Purpose of Processing